The Week in Pictures: July 4 - 11

 A member of the Chicago Herpetological Society, who only describes himself as "Alligator Bob," said in an interview with Chicago's Animal Care and Control that they set up three traps containing a chicken, a rat and fish to try and lure the alligator.

-Megan Rapinoe celebrates with Alex Morgan and Samantha Mewis after scoring the U.S. team's first goal during the 2019 FIFA Women's World Cup France Final match against The Netherlands at Stade de Lyon on July 7.
+Megan Rapinoe celebrates with teammates Alex Morgan and Samantha Mewis, left, after scoring the U.S. team's first goal during the 2019 FIFA Women's World Cup France Final match against The Netherlands at Stade de Lyon on July 7.

+The U.S. women's team won their fourth World Cup title, defeating the Netherlands, 2-0.

 Whale sculptures made from plastic waste recovered from the ocean on display at the parliament building in Budapest, Hungary, on July 9.